Austin, TX Solar Panels

 Austin Electricity Prices

-Texas electricity rates have climbed from 12.1 cents per kilowatt-hour in 2021 to 14.9 cents in 2024—a 23% increase in just three years.
-Austin homeowners have felt this impact on monthly utility bills.
+Texas electricity rates rose from 12.1 cents per kWh in 2021 to 14.9 cents per kWh in 2024 — a roughly 23% increase in just three years.
+Austin Energy customers have felt that pressure alongside the rest of the state.

 Price of Energy: Texas vs National Average